yialan6/yialan6/README.md

 ## Hi there!
-My name is Alan - A second year CS student @ UC Irvine
+My name is Alan, a second year CS student @ UC Irvine

 My main **goals** right now are:
 - to gain proficiency in useful frameworks and technologies commonly used in the tech industry.